emma-oc/ds-class-intro/class01/git_setup.md

 If any other changes were made since you last pulled, this will attempt to merge them with yours.
 If you don’t do this and you need to, the remote repo will tell you.

-### 5. Push to the origin repo
+### 5. Push to the remote repo
+Remote repositories are versions of your project that are hosted on the Internet (e.g. GitHub) or network somewhere.
+You'll need a remote repo to collaborate with others.

+You can check your remote for a repo by `git remote`.
+You'll probably see`origin` as it is the default name Git gives to the server you cloned from.

-`git push`
+`git push <remote> <branch>`

+This command pushes the changes you have commited to the remote.
+If you have the remote hosted on GitHub, you'll see the changes there now.

+## How to undo things
+### Unstaging a Staged File
+`git reset -HEAD <file name>`

+### Unmodifying a Modified File (DANGER!)
+> It’s important to understand that git checkout -- <file> is a dangerous command.
+Any local changes you made to that file are gone — Git just replaced that file with the most recently-committed version.
+Don’t ever use this command unless you absolutely know that you don’t want those unsaved local changes.

+You will revet the file to its last commit but will lose all untracked uncommited changed.
+`git checkout -- <file name>`

 ## Additional useful commands
+### `git remote add <shortname> <url>`
+Add remote to repo.
 ### `git log`
 See the history of commits present in your copy of the repo.
-### `git checkout <revision #, or branch name> <optional filename>`
-If you give a revision number, this changes your files to how they were when that commit was the latest.
-Think of this like a time machine for going to old commits, without changing/losing anything in the present repo.

-**WARNING:** if you specify a file, using `git checkout` without committing your latest changes will wipe them out.

-If you give a branch name, `git checkout` will switch you to the most recent commit in that named branch and make that branch the active one (so new commits will be added to that branch)
 ### `git rm`
-Remove a file from the repo
+Remove a file from the repo.
+If you'd like to remove a file from Git repo but not your local directory, learn about `git rm --cache`.
 ### `git mv`
 Rename/move a file in the repo
 ### `git stash`
 Save your changes to a “stash”, but don’t commit them.
 Useful if you might want to come back to things later, but want to wipe your changes clean right now.
+### `git branch`
+List all the branches for the repo.
+The current one will have a * next to it.

+### `git branch <branch name>`
+Create a new branch with <branch name>.

+**Note**: this will only create the new branch but will not automatically switch to the new branch.
+Use `git checkout -b <branch name>` for creating and checking out new branch at the same time.

+### `git checkout <revision #, or branch name> <optional filename>`
+If you give a revision number, this changes your files to how they were when that commit was the latest.
+Think of this like a time machine for going to old commits, without changing/losing anything in the present repo.

+If you give a branch name, `git checkout` will switch you to the most recent commit in that named branch and make that branch the active one (so new commits will be added to that branch)

+**WARNING:** if you specify a file, using `git checkout` without committing your latest changes will wipe them out.

 # Task for the class: